engineyard/ey-docs/pages/dns-spoofing-error.md

     Offending key in /home/deploy/.ssh/known_hosts:1
     Keyboard-interactive authentication is disabled to avoid man-in-the-middle attacks.

-The sequence of events that will cause this warning are:
+This sequence of events that can cause this warning to appear:

-  - You create an instance with an IP address.
+1. Creation of an instance with an IP address.
-  - You SSH into that instance, no warnings happen (as expected).
+2. SSHing into that instance, no warnings happen (as expected).
-  - You shutdown that instance.
+3. Shutdown of that instance.
-  - You create a new instance, assigning it the previously used IP address.
+4. Creation of a new instance, assigning it the previously used IP address.
-  - You SSH into this new instance, and receive the warning.
+5. SSHing into this new instance.
+This is when the warning appears.

-#### Don't Panic
+### Why this message appears

 When you create a new instance, it is a new virtualized computer.
-So when you return to the same IP address, your computer is smart enough to realize that it's not the same computer as before.
-While this could in some scenarios indicate malicious activity as the warning indicates, in this scenario it is expected and fine.
+So when you return to the same IP address, your computer recognizes that it's not the same computer as before.
+While this can in some scenarios indicate malicious activity as the warning indicates, in this scenario it is expected and fine.

 ### Solution